greg-raven/Department-21/_posts/2008-11-18-modern-living.md

 18. You hear most of your jokes via e-mail instead of in person.

-19. You’re reading this.
+19. You're reading this.

-20. Even worse; you’re going to forward it to someone else.
+20. Even worse; you're going to forward it to someone else.